asantoshka/fk_lappy_scrapping/README.md

     pip install bs4
     pip install openpyxl

-A excel file with name "Importe.xlsx" to be placed in the same directory you have saved the script.
+A excel file with name "Imported.xlsx" to be placed in the same directory you have saved the script.

     python flipkart_scarapping.py